 May is Mental Health Awareness month.
-Today’s blog is designed to draw attention to mental illness and offer help to bewldered parents.
+Today’s post is designed to draw attention to mental illness and offer help to bewldered parents.

 “You’ll get over it.”
 “Snap out of it.”
 “Why are you so upset?
 This isn’t a big deal.”
 “Stop whining, your life isn’t that bad.”
-“Go do ___________, you’ll feel better.”
+“If you just ___________, then you’ll feel better.”
 “Quit complaining.
 When I was your age I never ___________.”
 “Why are you being so difficult and lazy?”

-Have you said these things to your troubled son or daughter before you knew they had a mental illness?
+Have you said any of these to your troubled son or daughter before you knew they had a mental illness?

-You weren’t a bad parent because you said them.
-They make sense for the average child, but you didn’t know.
-You were operating out of ignorance.
+You aren’t a bad parent because you did.
+You didn’t know any better.
+You operated out of ignorance.

 Then you discovered there was an explanation behind your child’s behaviors.
 Mental illness, a brain disorder; some say a mental affliction or a mental health condition.
 I like the last terms best.